alexanderkevin/Blockchain-Tutorial/README.md

 ```
 sudo apt install curl
 sudo apt install npm
-sudo apt install node
+sudo apt install nodejs-legacy
 ```

 Here are the summary of important step by step to install Hyperledger Composer & Composer Rest Server on your VM:
-> Important, Don't use sudo on any of the following command
+> Important, don't use sudo on any of the following command

 1. Download the script to install all the necessary prerequisites and make sure you have the necessary priviliged
 ```